kenjohansen/optin-manager/docs/architecture/architecture-and-erd.md

 This document is the single source of truth for the OptIn Manager architecture and data model.
 All legacy references to a `users` table have been removed.
 The backend strictly separates:
 - **Contacts:** End-user recipients of opt-in/consent, identified by email or phone (`contacts` table).
 - **Auth Users:** Admin/staff/service accounts for authentication and admin UI (`auth_users` table).
+- **OptIns:** Items a contact can opt in or out of (e.g., promotional, transactional, alert communications).
+All prior references to Campaign and Product are now unified as OptIn.

 All foreign keys referencing recipients use `contact_id` and point to `contacts.id`.
 No `users` table exists in the schema.
 This separation ensures clarity, scalability, and compliance.